-The Servicer is expected to monitor and manage the Credit Rights sold to the Issuer with the same care and diligence as it does to its own loans.
-The Servicer will be responsible for the collection of all payments due by the borrowers on the Credit Rights, managing relationships with borrowers, monitoring the performance of the loans and initiating recovery processes against defaulted or non-performing borrowers.
+The Servicer is expected to monitor and manage the loans sold to the Issuer with the same care and diligence as it does to its own loans.
+The Servicer will be responsible for the collection of all payments due

+Report Date 15 May 2014 by the borrowers on the credit rights, managing relationships with borrowers, monitoring the performance of the loans and initiating recovery processes against defaulted or non-performing borrowers.

-The Servicer is allowed to negotiate changes to existing Credit Rights within the permitted variations foreseen in the Servicing Agreement.
-The permitted variations are mainly limited to changes in the interest rate and maturity of the Credit Rights.
+The Servicer is allowed to negotiate changes to existing credit rights within the permitted variations foreseen in the Servicing Agreement.
+The permitted variations are mainly limited to changes in the interest rate and maturity of the credit rights.